 - When you stop smoking, other drugs may be affected.
 Talk with your doctor.

-- Tell your doctor if you have not been able to quit smoking after using Commit for as long as it says to use it.
+- Tell your doctor if you have not been able to quit smoking after using Commit (nicotine lozenges) for as long as it says to use it.

 - If you have phenylketonuria (PKU), talk with your doctor.
 Some products have phenylalanine.

 - This medicine may cause harm or be deadly if used or swallowed by children or pets.
-If a child uses Commit or if this medicine is swallowed by a child or pet, call a doctor or poison control center right away.
+If a child uses Commit (nicotine lozenges) or if Commit (nicotine lozenges) is swallowed by a child or pet, call a doctor or poison control center right away.

-- If you are 65 or older, use Commit with care.
+- If you are 65 or older, use Commit (nicotine lozenges) with care.
 You could have more side effects.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.